the-hideout/cache/docs/first-time-setup-azure.md

     1. SSH into the vm

         ```bash
-        ssh -i key.pem status@<public_ip_address>
+        ssh -i key.pem cache@<public_ip_address>
         ```

-        > status should be the username of the vm.
+        > cache should be the username of the vm.
 Check the Terraform files to see what the username is.

 1. Run `source ~/.profile` to update env vars (if `echo $DOMAIN` isn't set)